nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. User specifies the text they would like to search.

-1. System shows list of user’s contacts with names containing the searched text.
+2. System shows list of user’s contacts with names containing the searched text.

     Use case ends.

 **Extensions**

 * 1a.
-The user has no contacts to sort.
+The user has no contacts to search.

     * 1a1.
 System shows an empty contact list.